Victor Hassine

-Victor Hassine (1956–2008) was a prisoner for over 20 years in the Pennsylvania State Prison System.
-Born in Egypt and raised in Trenton, NJ, he is the author of Life without Parole: Living in Prison Today which documents some stories of prison life, interviews with other prisoners and some short essays about his personal views of the prison and criminal justice system in the United States.
+Victor Hassine (1956–2008) was a prisoner for over 20 years in the Pennsylvania state prison system who became a writer on crime and punishment.
+Born in Egypt and raised in Trenton, NJ, he was the author of Life without Parole: Living in Prison Today which includes stories of prison life, interviews with other prisoners and short essays about his personal views of the prison and criminal justice system in the United States.

-His book, which is currently in its fifth edition and has been renamed as Life without Parole: Living and Dying in Prison Today, is used by many sociology, criminal justice, and social work professors to help teach American justice and social control.
+His book, renamed Life without Parole: Living and Dying in Prison Today after his death, is used by many sociology, criminal justice, and social work professors to help teach American justice and social control; its fifth edition was released in 2010.
 Hassine, an intellectual who graduated from Dickinson College and New York Law School, offers a rare and intelligent insider's look at life in an American prison, including achievements and failures in the criminal justice system.
-Hassine's writings have been favorably reviewed by the New York Times and have garnered many awards, including two prestigious Pen American Awards in 1991 and 1992 for non-fiction writing.
-He also wrote poetry about prison life published in an Anthology of Prison Writings, The Crying Wall, published by Willow Tree Press in 2005.
+Hassine's writings have been favorably reviewed by the New York Times and have garnered many awards, including two PEN America Literary Awards in 1991 and 1992 for non-fiction writing.
+He also wrote poetry about prison life, included in his collection The Crying Wall, published by WilloTrees Press in 2005.

-Victor Hassine's crime
+Arrest

-This case arises out of a conspiracy involving Hassine and his co-conspirators George Gregory Orlowski and William Eric Decker, which culminated in the August 22, 1980, murder of James Puerale and the shootings of Albert "Skip" Kellet and Lois Kellet.
+Hassine was arrested for involvement in a conspiracy with George Gregory Orlowski and William Eric Decker which culminated in the August 22, 1980, murder of James Puerale and the shootings of Albert "Skip" Kellet and Lois Kellet.

 The evidence at trial showed that Hassine first met Orlowski in 1979, and that shortly thereafter they decided to open a store in Morrisville, Pennsylvania, called Greg's Quality Meat Market ("the Market").
 The store was financed by Hassine's family, overseen and supervised by Hassine himself, and operated on a daily basis by Orlowski.
 However, the Market soon experienced financial problems, and, with Hassine's knowledge, Orlowski began selling marijuana and methamphetamine from a back room in the store.

 In June 1980, Albert Kellet, a close friend of Orlowski, purchased $150 of methamphetamine at the Market.
 Upon returning home, Kellet discovered that the drugs were of inferior quality and he became enraged.
 He called Orlowski and invited him to his apartment under the false pretense of wishing to buy more methamphetamine.
 When Orlowski arrived, Kellet threatened him with a club, stole all of his money and drugs, and threw him out of the apartment.